Dry vs. Dehydrated Skin: Understanding the Difference for Healthier, Happier Skin

 - Not drinking enough water or drinking alcohol

-- Certain Medications can rob our bodies, and skin of moisture
+- Certain Medications can rob our bodies and skin of moisture

-- Environmental factors like dry air, wind and sun exposure
+- Dry air, wind and sun exposure

 - Airplane travel: the dry air pulls moisture from our skin